h-valot/Unity_Lilisle/README.md

 ### Warrior

-The Warrior is the strongest enemy with 8 health points.
+The Warrior has 8 health points.

+### Rogue

+The Rogue moves faster and has 16 health points.
+Good luck!

 # How to play